-Spotting a sample: Apply samples and standards with a Hamilton syringe to the rods at or just below the origin.
+Spotting a sample: Apply samples and standards with a syringe to the rods at or just below the origin.
+Dispense 0.5 µl and touch the drop to the rod.
+Allow to dry before placing the next drop on the same spot.
+Spot all samples in a line on rods held over the end of a warm hotplate.

-Focusing in acetone: Focus samples twice (three times if samples are very concentrated) in 70 ml of acetone to produce a narrow band of lipid material near the bottom of the rod.
+Focusing in acetone: Focus samples twice (three times if samples are very concentrated) in 70 ml of acetone.
+Watch the solvent front as it climbs the rod until the bottom of the spot merges with the top.
+Remove the rods, dry them for around 5 sec, then repeat the procedure to produce a narrow band of lipid material near the bottom of the rod.

-Dry and condition the rods in a constant humidity chamber for 5 minutes.
+Dry and condition the rods in a constant humidity chamber for 5 min.
 A constant humidity chamber is a desiccator with a saturated solution of calcium chloride under the plate.

 Sequence leading to the first chromatogram (hydrocarbon to ketone)

-First development system: Develop the rods for 25 minutes in 70 ml of hexane:diethyl ether:formic acid (98.95:1:0.05).
-The rods are removed from the development chamber, dried in the constant humidity chamber for 5 minutes, and redeveloped in the same solution for another 20 minutes.
+First development system: The first development system is hexane:diethyl ether:formic acid, 98.95:1:0.05.
+Use a syringe to add the formic acid but first rinse the syringe 3× with formic acid.
+It is important that the formic acid is rinsed out of the syringe immediately afterwards with chloroform.
+Use 30 ml of the mixture to wet the paper and rinse the tank.
+Discard the rinse solution and add the remaining 70 ml to the tank.
+Take the racks and gently lower them into the tank.
+Watch until the solvent front reaches the samples spots, then start the timer.
+After 25 min the rods are removed from the development chamber, dried in the constant humidity chamber for 5 min, and redeveloped in the same solution for another 20 min.

-Dry the rods for 5 minutes in the automatic FID scanner.

-Scan by FID in the automatic scanner to the lowest point behind the ketone peak using a PPS scan of 25
+Dry the rods for 5 min in the automatic FID scanner then scan to the lowest point behind the ketone peak using a PPS scan of 25.

 Sequence leading to the second chromatogram (triacylglycerol to diacylglycerol):

-Condition the rods for 5 minutes in the constant humidity chamber.
+Condition the rods for 5 min in the constant humidity chamber.

-Second development system: Develop the rods for 40 minute in 70 ml of hexane:diethyl ether:formic acid.
+Second development system: The second development system is hexane:diethyl ether:formic acid, 79:20:1.
+Add ~30 mL to the development tank to wet the paper and rinse the tank.
+Then discard and develop the rods for 40 min in the remaining 70 ml.
 For the best separation between the TAG (saturated) and the TAG (polyunsaturated) peaks use a mixture of 79.9:20:0.1, but for separation of the ST and DAG peaks use a mixture of 79:20:1.

 4.2.3 Dry and scan to lowest point behind the diacylglycerol peak in a second partial scan.